The Next Great “Daytime” Comet?

 Where And When to Look

-Casual observers may get their first good look in mid-September 2024.
-At that time, Tsuchinshan-ATLAS will be in the morning sky before sunrise and possibly around magnitude 3 or 4.
-Those south of the equator have the better view, as the comet will be in the constellation Sextans the Sextant.
+Casual observers got their first good look in mid-September 2024.
+At that time, Tsuchinshan-ATLAS was in the morning sky before sunrise.
+Those south of the equator had the better view, as the comet was in the constellation Sextans the Sextant.

 For northerners, the head of the comet will be below the horizon, but the tail alone could be bright enough to spot.
-Some of you may remember Comet McNaught from 2007, which was so bright that – even though its head was below the horizon – viewers could still see the tail stretching above the horizon.
-Of course, it’s much too soon to know if Tsuchinshan-ATLAS will put on a show as good as that.
+Some of you may remember Comet McNaught from 2007, which was so bright that—even though its head was below the horizon—viewers could still see the tail stretching above the horizon.

-By September 27, northerners might be able to catch the entire comet before sunrise.
-It passes into the constellation Leo the Lion on October 1, 2024.
+By September 27, northerners caught a glimpse of the entire comet before sunrise.
+On October 1, it passes into the constellation Leo the Lion.
 Around October 2, it will again be too close to the Sun to spot.
 That’s because as the comet speeds out of the inner solar system, it will pass almost directly between Earth and the Sun.

 Where Is the Comet Now?